markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
+Updated 11th April 2021 - "Putting working softare in the hands of users changes your project completely - in a good way."

 Updated 10th April 2021 - "How are you gonna keep them down on the farm once they've seen the early demo of your document managment system."

 Updated 9th April 2021 - "Added two of the three main reasons for working software, liquidized a metaphor"